top of page

 Meniscus tears often occur in two ways:

 Meniscus injuries are common in sports like football, basketball, soccer, or rugby.
-These injuries often happen during a twisting motion when the player's knee is bent and their foot is firmly planted on the ground.
+They often happen during a twisting motion when the player's knee is bent, and their foot is firmly planted on the ground.

 In such situations, the meniscus can tear due to the intense pressure created by the rotational movement, as it's squeezed between the tibial and femoral condyles (the rounded ends of the thigh and shin bones).

-Frequently, a traumatic meniscal tear takes the form of a vertical or longitudinal split.
+A traumatic meniscal tear frequently takes the form of a vertical or longitudinal split.
 Sometimes, medial meniscus tears can occur alongside an ACL (anterior cruciate ligament) and an MCL (medial cruciate ligament) tear, which is known as the "Terrible Triad" or "Horrible Triangle."
 (11)

-Meniscus tears can also result from gradual wear and tear during the normal aging process.
+Meniscus tears can also result from gradual wear and tear during normal aging.

 Degenerative tearing is one of the leading causes of meniscus injuries.
 In these instances, the meniscus can tear without the person even realizing it.
 Due to the degenerative nature of this process, everyday activities like squatting might lead to a tear in the meniscus, particularly in the posterior horn of the medial meniscus.